Prestress Stability of Triangulated Convex Polytopes and Universal Second Order Rigidity: Super stability

 By assumption, for all pairs of vertices $\{k,l\}$ in $S$ we have \ba 0&=& (\p_k - \p_l) \cdot (\p'_k - \p'_l) \\&=& (\p_k - \p_l)^t A_S (\p_k - \p_l) \ea As in the proof of Lemma~\ref{lem:fq}, This forces $A_S$ to be skew symmetric.

 Let $T$ be another such subset that shares $d$ vertices with $S$, where we have $\p'_i = A_T \p_i +\t_T$.
 Since $T$ and $S$ share $d$ vertices in general affine position, this means $A_T = A_S$ and $\t_T = \t_S$.
-(One way to see this is to note that a skew symmetric matrix is fully determined by any $d-1$ of its columns).
+(One way to see this is to work in a coordinate system such that for each of the shared $d$ vertices of $S$ and $T$, the last coordinate of the associated $\p_i$ vanishes.
+Then we note that a $d$-by-$d$ skew symmetric matrix is fully determined by its first $d-1$ columns.)

 This process can be reapplied as needed to show that all of $\p'$ represents a trivial infinitesimal flex. \end{proof}